Home

 Expansive cements

 These are special cements designed to exert an expansive force on their surroundings after the cement has set.
 (With most cements, manufacturers go to a lot of trouble to make sure the cement is not expansive).
-Expansive cements are used mainly in demolition and also in mining.
+Expansive cements are used mainly in demolition and mining.